Table of contents

 “Take time to get out in your community and network with other companies and professionals to build connections and collide with potential opportunities,” Bennett says.

-For instance, if a company won’t let you job shadow, they may agree to an informational interview, a short informal discussion of their role, company, and industry.
-In addition, consider attending meetings of local professional organizations within your career of interest.
+If a company won’t let you job shadow, they may agree to an informational interview.
+You can also attend meetings of professional organizations related to your field of interest.

 “For my students, it’s the local chapter of the Public Relations Society of America, or, perhaps, the American Marketing Association,” Hazlett says.